 207 km one way

-Acheron Road is open for the season.
+Acheron Road through Molesworth is open for the season.
 It will close on Monday 13 April 2020.

-The Acheron Road through Molesworth Station will open 7 am – 7 pm daily from the Saturday of Labour Weekend to Easter Monday or the second Sunday in April, whichever is the later date.
+It is normally open 7 am – 7 pm daily from the Saturday of Labour Weekend to Easter Monday or the second Sunday in April, whichever is the later date.

 The journey from Blenheim to Hanmer Springs follows the Awatere River, then crosses Wards Pass to follow the Acheron to its confluence with the Clarence River.